 This marketplace platform design is interesting, because it enables to easily support the addition and/or removal of services execution environments.
-The only constraint of this design is the need to reconfigure the front-end element in order to take into account the addition and/or removal.
+Its only constraint is the need to reconfigure the front-end element in order to take into account additions and/or removals.

 VII.
-IMPLEMENTATION
+PROTOTYPE

-This section presents the implementation of the proposed solution.
-Our solution involves two high level modules: the Servery marketplace platform that is in charge of providing services to the end users, and the Servery marketplace management platform that ensures the scale-up autonomic property.
+This section presents the proposed solution.
+It involves two high-level modules:

+- The Servery marketplace platform that is in charge of providing services to the end users. - And the Servery marketplace management platform that ensures the scale-up, and scale-down autonomic properties.